latchset/custodia/API.md

 - 403 if access to the key is forbidden
 - 404 one of the elements of the path is not a valid container
 - 405 if the target is a directory instead of a key (path ends in '/')
+- 406 not acceptable, key type unknown/not permitted
 - 409 if the key already exists